Are you looking for a screw-free solution to connect two pieces of wood? If you have access to a laser cutter, we might have just the thing for you.

 You can also export directly to dxf/dwg.

 I would love to see what designs you come up with using this hammer joint!
-Feel free to share your creations via instagram, linkedin or any other platform with us.
-If you have any questions or need further assistance, please don't hesitate to reach out to me via email at info@lasersheets.nl.
+Feel free to share your creations via Instagram, LinkedIn or any other platform with us.
+If you have any questions or need further assistance, please do not hesitate to reach out to me via email at info@lasersheets.nl.

 Disclaimer: Although we have extensively tested the hammer connection, we cannot guarantee that it will work well for you in your application.
 This work is intended as inspiration and as a starting point for your own designs.
 Good luck!